Chemical-Biology-STP/CovCysPredictor/final_model/README.txt

   I recommend using my RShiny tool available internally, which requires the relevant PDB file and the *rds* file: https://usca-rsconnect-app.prd.nibr.novartis.net/connect/#/apps/68f0277a-b777-4b8c-9b31-74c1a28287f6/
 - Visit go/covcyspredictor for more information

+You will need pymol installed, either the open source version or paid (e.g. brew install pymol) You will also need fpocket installed